The difference between customer service and customer experience

-Ignoring customer service requests inevitably results in a bad customer experience.
+Ignoring customer service requests inevitably results in a negative customer service experience.
 It may even lead to customer churn in the long run.
 The Customer Service Benchmark Report 2018 by SuperOffice revealed that 62% of companies didn’t respond to a customer service request.
 And 90% did not acknowledge an email has been received.
 Another study found that over 70% of brands ignore customer complaints on Twitter.
 Gartner reported that companies that ignore support requests on SoMe witness a 15% higher churn rate than those who don’t.
+Ignoring customer requests is one of the staples of bad customer service.

 When customers reach out for support, they are already frustrated and want immediate resolution without needing to contact a company over and over again regarding the same issue.
 Providing first contact resolution reduces customer effort, increases customer satisfaction, and improves service experience.
 In fact, Microsoft’s survey respondents ranked having to repeat themselves as one of the two most frustrating aspects of poor service experience.
 On the other hand, having inquiries resolved during a single interaction was ranked as the most important aspect of a good service experience.